1.Purpose

 3.4Conflict of Interest:

-A situation in which financial or other personal considerations, circumstances, or relationships may compromise, may involve the potential for compromising, or may have the appearance of compromising an employee’s objectivity in fulfilling their University duties or responsibilities, including research, service and teaching activities, and administrative duties.
+A situation in which financial or other personal considerations, circumstances, or relationships may compromise, involve the potential for compromising, or have the appearance of compromising a Covered Person’s objectivity in fulfilling their university duties or responsibilities, including research, service, teaching and or mentorship activities, and administrative duties.

 3.5Conflict of Interest Management Plan: